kvassAI/slate/source/includes/_users.md

 Argument | Description
 ---------- | -------
-user-id | ID of the User to retrieve Orders from size | Number of items to retrieve page | Which page to retrieve. _default page size is 10_ order_by | Field used for sorting results
+user-id | ID of the User to retrieve Orders from. size | Number of items to retrieve. page | Which page to retrieve. _default page size is 10_ order_by | Field used for sorting results.